Arenas District Halloween Block Party

 Children’s Headquarters

 Families are invited to join for arts, crafts, and games.
 Hosted by Palm Springs Pride, CHQ is a playful place for infants to pre-teens and accompanying adults.
-Complimentary snacks, drinks, a nap area, a restroom, and a diaper-changing station are provided to festival-going families.
+Complimentary snacks, drinks, a nap area, restrooms, and a diaper-changing station are provided for festival-going families.
 Parents are required to stay in the play area with their children.
 Free.

 Youth Zone (by Safe Schools Desert Cities):

-The Youth Zone is the exclusive hub for LGBTQ youth between the ages of 14 and 21 and their allies at Pride.
+The Youth Zone is the exclusive hub for LGBTQ youth ages 14-21 and their allies at Pride.
 The Youth Zone offers a range of activities, including continuous entertainment, free food and drinks, games, dancing, music, and seating.
-Additionally, it features contests, youth-only confidential testing, drag and makeup fun, great conversation, creative expression, shade from the sun, toilets, a hand-washing station, and safe sex information.
+Additionally, it features contests, youth-only confidential testing, drag and makeup fun, great conversation, creative expression, shade from the sun, toilets, a hand-washing station, and information on safe sex.
 Safe Schools Desert Cities hosts the Youth Zone.
 Free

 Pride Festival Locations